Where Digging Deeper leads…

 The old new Stonehenge visitor centre

-And while we’re on the subject, somewhat bizarrely Barrie Marshall’s designs for the eastern Stonehenge visitor centre that is not to be (above), appear to be touring in an exhibition called Museums in the 21st Century: Concepts Projects Buildings – as one of “27 of the world’s leading museum building projects realized since the turn of the century”.
-Or not realized.
+And while we’re on the subject, somewhat bizarrely Barrie Marshall’s designs for the eastern Stonehenge visitor centre that is not to be (above), appear to be touring in an exhibition called Museums in the 21st Century: Concepts Projects Buildings – as one of “27 of the world’s leading museum building projects realized since the turn … Continue reading The old new Stonehenge visitor centre

 LXXX miles from London

 Did you know there’s an old milestone at Stonehenge?
 It was once on the other side of the road from where it now stands, close to the Heelstone (above).
-Before that it had been sited a quarter of a mile away, but at some time between 1810 and 1877 it was moved to Stonehenge – as all the milestones on that bit of road were nudged westwards the same way.
+Before that it had been sited a quarter of a mile away, but at some time between 1810 and 1877 it was moved to Stonehenge – … Continue reading LXXX miles from London

 The new new Stonehenge visitor centre